norbusan/piwigopress/readme.txt

 = 2.24 =
 * new maintainership
-* fix compatibility with piwigo 1.6
+* fix compatibility with piwigo 1.6 and wordpress 4.0
 * allow url to be "/foo/bar" like on local server, preserving http(s)
 * fix compatibility with tinyMCE v4 (WordPress 1.9)
 * support //host/path and use either http or https